52North/huddle_python-series/README.md

   [https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/)

 ### Conda

 Package manager which installs packages (not only Python packages!) into conda environments.
-Conda is used most often via one of the following two software distributions: Anaconda, Miniconda.
+[Conda](https://packaging.python.org/key_projects/#conda) is used most often via one of the following two software distributions: Anaconda, Miniconda.

 **Note**: conda environments are not necessarily isolated from the host system as they may use site-packages from there.
-To make sure not to use host site-packages you can set the following environment variable: `export PYTHONNOUSERSITE=True` (this behaviour was experienced with Ubuntu+Miniconda).
+To make sure not to use host site-packages you can set the following environment variable: `export PYTHONNOUSERSITE=True` (this behavior was experienced with Ubuntu+Miniconda).

 * **Create** a new conda environment